mikkopitkaenen/ibm-cloud-with-cisco-jasper/README.md

 ## Overview

 This repository contains an IoT demo for using Cisco Jasper with IBM Cloud.
 Cisco Jasper control centre is a platform for managing connectivity of IoT devices that use cellular network as data channel.
 IBM Cloud platform will be used to handle and visualise data flows and trigger event-based actions.
 This repository contains code and introductions for every component of the architecture that needs to be configured.
+This test platform was tested using jasper implementation from DNA.
+For the data communication we used DNA starter kit which provided required SIM cards for the IOT solution.
 <br><br>

 ![architecture](https://raw.githubusercontent.com/mikkopitkaenen/ibm-cloud-with-cisco-jasper/master/readme_images/architecture.png)<br>